snchild/projectilemotion/README.md

 - Add a plotting function to display the trajectory of the projectile.
 - Add a maximum vertical distance as if the projectile were launched indoors and calculate the farthest horizontal distance taking that maximum vertical distance into account.
+- Modify the convert_to_float function to return -1.0 if the user enters "q" and also displays an error message then prompts the user again if they enter something that is not a number or "q"